autresphere/ASBPlayerScrubbing/Readme.md

 * duration
 * remaining time.

 These labels shows the time by default in a standard format using hours, minutes and seconds as for example "05:23" (5 minutes 23 seconds) or "1:23:09" (1 hour 23 minutes 9 seconds).
 Optionally it can also show frame numbers as for example "1:23:09:24" (1 hour 23 minutes 9 seconds 24 frames).
-The maximum frame number depends on the player frame rate.
+The maximum frame number depends on the player item frame rate.

 The remaining time is typically shown with a minus sign.